 We will make every effort to present the certificate program as advertised, but it may be necessary to change the dates, location, speakers or content with little or no notice.
 In the event of program cancellation, York University and Osgoode Hall Law School’s liability is limited to reimbursement of paid fees.

-Substitutions, Cancellations and Refunds
+Cancellations and Substitutions

 Substitution of registrants is permitted at any time.
-If you are unable to find a substitute, a full refund is available if a cancellation request is received in writing 21 days prior to the program date.
-If a cancellation request is made with less than 21 days notice, a $150 administration fee will apply.
+If you are unable to find a substitute, a full refund is available if a cancellation request is received in writing 14 days prior to the program date.
+If a cancellation request is made with less than 14 days notice, a $75 administration fee will apply.
 No other refund is available.

 Questions on program registration?